-Fire stopping the floor opening and making good the riser insulation at the floor opening is the responsibility of the contractor.
+Fire stopping the floor opening and making good the riser insulation of all piping not insulated by the factory is the responsibility of the contractor.

 The fan coil unit has unions at the shut off valves.
 These fittings must be checked prior to pressure testing the system by the contractor as part of the installation procedure.
 Mechanical fittings can loosen during transportation and handling.
 If contractor /installer deem it necessary to tighten mechanical fittings Temspec does not assume any responsibility for this procedure.
 It is stressed that the component manufacturer's recommended procedures be strictly followed.